Yvand/AzureRM-Templates/SharePoint/SharePoint-ADFS/README.md

 </a>

 ## Changelog
+### June 2017 release v2
+* Added a custom script in DSC config of SP to ensure SQL is ready before it creates the farm

 ### June 2017 release
 * Added ability to choose between SharePoint 2013 or 2016
 * Updated SharePointDsc to 1.7